inkOfPixel/inkofpixel.com/_site/posts/magento-vs-shopify.md

       Magento offers two variants of its core product:

-      - **Magento Open Source**, is a free and open-source version of Magento where it’s possible to customize and extend its functionality.
+      - **Magento Open Source**, is a free and open-source version of Magento where it’s possible to customize and extend every functionality.

-      - **Magento Commerce**, targeted to enterprise, is a paid version that provides more features and can be run on-premises or as a PaaS, managed by Magento team with a solution they call *Magento Hosted Cloud*.
+      - **Magento Commerce**, targeted to enterprise, is a paid version that provides more features and can be run on-premises or as a PaaS, managed by Magento team with a solution called *Magento Hosted Cloud*.

       **Shopify** was launched in 2006.
-In 2015 went public and it currently has a market cap of $35bn.
+In 2015 it went public and it currently has a market cap of $35bn.
 It’s the third e-commerce by volume behind Magento and WooCommerce but it’s growing faster, particularly at the enterprise level.
-      It offers two solutions: Shopify, the base product that comes with different subscription plans, and Shopify Plus, which provides a higher level of customization and it's targeted to the enterprise.
-Both solutions are provided only in the form of a platform as a service (PaaS).
+      It offers two solutions:
+      - **Shopify**, the base product, that comes with different subscription plan.
+      - **Shopify Plus**, which provides a higher level of customization and it's targeted to the enterprise.

+      Both solutions are provided only in the form of a Platform as a Service (PaaS).

       ## How to make a fair comparison?

       A 100% fair comparison is impossible.
-A more or less fair comparison can
+A more or less fair comparison could
       be: